Muharrem Varlı

 Muharrem Varlı (born 22 April 1969) is a Turkish politician from the Nationalist Movement Party (MHP), who has served as a Member of Parliament for Adana since 22 July 2007.

 Born in Adana, Varlı graduated from Selçuk University Faculty of Arts and Sciences history department.
 He was self-employed, having worked as a farmer before being elected as a MHP Member of Parliament at the June 2015 general election.
-He is married with two children and speaks English at a semi-fluent level.
+He is married and has two children and speaks English at a semi-fluent level.